All-Hands-AI/OpenHands/opendevin/server/README.md

 * `recall` - the result of a search
   * `query` - the query searched for
 * `chat` - a message from the user

+## Interacting with the Server

+For detailed instructions on how to interact with the OpenDevin server using WebSocket and REST API endpoints, please refer to the [Server Interaction Guide](server_interaction.md).